lonnieezell/myth-auth/docs/authentication.md

 ## Configuration
 Many aspects of the system can be configured in the `Config/Auth.php` config file.
 These options are described here.

+### auth.defaultUserGroup
+Specifies the name of the group to which the user will be added during registration.
+By default, this variable is not set, so users will not be added to any group.

+    public $defaultUserGroup;

 ### auth.authenticationLibs
 Specifies the Authorization library that will be used by the Auth Trait.
 This should include the fully namespaced class name.